Jordan R. Held

 - Kalamazoo County Bar Association

-As an associate in Kreis Enderle’s Portage office, Jordan Held focuses on civil litigation, employment, and family law.
+As an associate in Kreis Enderle’s Portage office, Jordan Held focuses on civil litigation and employment law.
 Compassionate and dedicated, she strives to understand her client’s goals and help them achieve their desired results, both in and outside the courtroom.

 Jordan earned her Bachelor of Arts in Political Science from Western Michigan University and her Juris Doctorate from the University of Toledo College of Law.
 While pursuing her law degree, she participated in the Student Bar Association, the Student Development Committee, and the Criminal Law Society.
 Jordan also supplemented her classroom learning by clerking for Judge Daniel S. White, the Monroe County Business Court Presiding Judge, and interning with Legal Services of South Central Michigan.